 Electric heating is cost-effective, too.
 In fact, electrically heated bitumen tanks have become standard in all of Europe and other parts of the world.

 Ammann Asphalt-Mixing Plants are capable of producing traditional mixes at significantly lower temperatures.

-While conventional asphalt is produced at around 170°C, newer processes allow lower production temperatures of around 100°C. Lowering the manufacturing temperature eases energy needs, and therefore emissions, too.
+While conventional asphalt is produced at around 170°C, newer processes allow lower production temperatures of around 100°C. Lowering the manufacturing temperature reduces the emissions of greenhouse gases.

 Low temperature asphalt impacts the entire production process – including drying, mixing sequences and recycling.